Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 * System Owner or delegate re-submits the PIA as a PDF file with the signatures of the System Owner, Privacy Officer, ISO, and any other relevant stakeholders to PIASupport@va.gov.
 * System Owner or delegate uploads the PIA to RiskVision under Entity Details: Documents tab.
 * Authority is found in E-Government Act of 2002, OMB Circular 03-22, VA Directive 6502, VA Directive 6508, and VA Handbook 6508.1
-* Additional guidance for completion of the PIA/PTA can be provided by the Privacy Services Office.Ê Any questions may be sent to PIASupport@va.gov
+* Additional guidance for completion of the PIA/PTA can be provided by the Privacy Services Office.
+Any questions may be sent to PIASupport@va.gov

 ### Interconnection Security Agreement (ISA)/ Memorandum of Understanding (MOU)
 * An ISA/MOU must be provided for all external interconnections.